An Empirical Study on the Computation Budget of Co-Optimization of Robot Design and Control in Simulation: Conclusions

-Through these experiments, we have investigated challenges inherent in the co-optimization of design and control, such as the high computational cost, design complexity, and two-phased approaches.
+Through these experiments, we have investigated challenges inherent in the co-optimization of design and control, such as how to more efficiently distribute the computation budget, design complexity, and two-phased approaches.
 The results presented in this paper answer two key questions in the literature.
 Firstly, we showed that a two-phase approach with an initial co-optimization phase followed by a controller-only optimization phase outperforms a single-phase co-optimization approach.
-Secondly, we analyzed the design complexity and showed how it changes based on the computational time allocated to training each of the controllers in the designs, where a higher computational budget per controller was associated with more complex designs.
-The findings from this paper could be useful for practitioners engaged in the co-optimization of design and control for robots.
-By understanding the relationships between computational cost, design complexity, and two-phased approaches, practitioners can make more informed decisions when proposing co-optimization of design and control problems.
+Secondly, we analyzed the design complexity and showed how it changes based on the budget allocated to training each of the controllers in the designs, where low computation budget per controller was associated with simpler designs (designs with less controllable joints).
+The findings from this paper could be useful for practitioners engaged in the co-optimization of design and control of robots in simulation.
+By understanding the relationships between computation budget, design complexity, and two-phased approaches, practitioners can make more informed decisions when proposing co-optimization of design and control problems.

 \textbf{Acknowledgments:}

 This research is supported by: \begin{itemize} \item The Basque Government through the Elkartek program through KONFLOT KK2022/00100 \item Spanish Ministry of Science, Innovation and Universities through PID2019-106453GA-I00/AEI/10.13039/ 501100011033 \item European Commission through the European Union’s Horizon Europe Research and Innovation Programme, under the Grant Agreement No. 101119774 SPEAR \item The Research Council of Norway through its Centres of Excellence scheme, project number 262762. \end{itemize}